wp-plugins/dreamobjects/readme.txt

 4. The amount of available CPU

 In a perfect world, you have enough to cope with all that.
 When you have a very large site, however, not so much.
 You can try increasing your <a href="http://wiki.dreamhost.com/PHP.ini#Increase_Filesize_Upload_Limit">PHP filesize upload limit</a>, or if your site really is that big, consider a VPS.
 Remember you're using WordPress to run backups here, so you're at the mercy of a middle-man.
 The DreamObjects itself can handle 2G, but once you hit a few hundred megs, everything else starts getting weird.

+The fix would be to do multipart file uploads.

 <strong>Where's the Database in the zip?</strong>